hull-ships/hull-slack/assets/readme.md

-# Hull + Slack
+# Hull Slack Connector

-This Ship adds a Bot (@hull) to your Slack Team.
+This Connector adds a Bot (@hull) to your Slack Team.
 The Bot can:

-- Notify you when customers enter or leave specific segments and perform certain events.
+- Notify a channel or a Slack User when a Hull User enters or leaves specific segments
-- Retreive the entire set of data for any customer just by typing his email or his name.
+- Notify a channel or a Slack User when a Hull User performs certain events.
+- Search for any user in the Hull database and return it.
-- Add buttons that set values (like `send_emails` for instance) on a given user, opening the door to incredibly powerful control over your entire Stack in one click.
+- Add buttons that set values (like `send_emails` for instance) on a user, opening the door to triggered actions directly from Slack.

+*Note: Private Channels and Groups aren't supported for the moment*

+#### Data

+The Bot can return either all available data for users or a set of whitelisted properties picked from their profile.
+In the settings tab, if you leave the box blank then all properties will be returned.

+In Slack, you can toggle between User Attributes and their latest events by clicking the buttons at the footer of each user profile.

 ####  To install:

 - Click the "Connect to Slack" button on the Dashboard page,
 - Authorize Slack to access your account.
+- You should see green checkboxes on both "Slack credentials saved" and "Slack Bot online"

 #### Usage

-To get in-app help, invite it to a channel or start a conversation and type `@hull help`.
+To get in-app help:
+- Invite `@hull` to a channel and type `@hull help`.

-The bot can fetch information for a customer from his/her email, or his/her name, and display the latest events and all his/her properties.

-#### Posting in Channels

-Like a vampire, your bot needs to be invited in a channel to be able to post to it. to do so, just type:  `/invite @hull` from the channel.
+- Start a private conversation with `@hull` and simply type `help`

 #### Conversations

 - `@hull user@example.com`

 > get data for the user with this email.
-You can filter what's displayed from the Ship's settings tab in your dashboard_
+You can filter what's displayed from the Connector's settings tab in your dashboard_

 - `@hull user@example.com full`

 > get full data for the user with this email.
 Shows the entire profile_
+> returns everything even if the Settings specify which fields to return.

 - `@hull user@example.com <intercom>`

-> get `intercom` data for the user with this email.
+> get data in the `intercom` group for the user with this email.
 Replace with the service you want to display

 - `@hull events user@example.com`

 > get latest events for the user with this email_

 - `@hull help`